ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/preparingProjectData_document.md

-# Preparing and polish the data: Document level - Without sentence splitting
+# Preparing and polish the data: Document level - without sentence splitting
-Goal prepare the received document into dev, training and test for both German and English.
+Goal prepare the received document into dev, training and test sets for both German and English.
-The articles are left as they are and not split by sentences, therefore we can compare the translation performance on articel level.
+The articles are left as they are and are not split by sentences.
+Therefore we can compare the translation performance on articel level to the sentence level translation.

 ## Tasks
  * Split source file into dev, training and test (verify encoding UTF-8, unix file type)